 We have explored experimentally an original fingering instability which occurs as two solid plates coated with thin viscous films of thickness h are brought into contact.
 More specifically, we explored a wedge configuration of angle α that leads to regular longitudinal fingers.
 The instability mechanism is distinct from classical viscous fingering and relies on feeding the air gap separating the facing surfaces from the liquid films.
-While a smooth front would deplete the liquid in its vicinity and stop on typical distance $h/\sqrt{\alpha}$, fingers can propagate by absorbing the film laterally.
-We propose a simplified scenario where the constant width of the fingers is on the order of $W{\rm oil} \sim h/\sqrt{\alpha}$, in good agreement with our experimental data.
-Liquid fingers are separated by circular air channels whose diameter is dictated by the local spacing between the facing surfaces, $W{\rm air} \simeq \alpha x$.
-In this wedge configuration, the dynamics follow a diffusive scaling law $(\gamma h/\eta \alpha)^{1/2} t^{1/2}$ and stops at a characteristic lenght h/α for a typical time $\tau{sat} \sim \eta h/\gamma \alpha$.
+While a smooth front would deplete the liquid in its vicinity and stop at a typical distance $h/\sqrt{\alpha}$, fingers can propagate by absorbing the film laterally.
+We propose a simplified scenario where the constant width of the fingers is of the order of $W{oil} \sim h/\sqrt{\alpha}$, in good agreement with our experimental data.
+Liquid fingers are separated by circular air channels whose diameter is dictated by the local spacing between the facing surfaces, $W{air} \simeq \alpha x$.
+In this wedge configuration, the dynamics follows a diffusive scaling law $(\gamma h/\eta \alpha)^{1/2} t^{1/2}$ and stops at a characteristic length h/α for a typical time $\tau{sat} \sim \eta h/\gamma \alpha$.

 Many fundamental questions remain open.
-In particular, a rigorous stability analysis in this complex 3D configuration is still missing.
+In particular, a rigorous stability analysis in this complex three-dimensional configuration is still missing.
 We also did not explore in detail the dynamics of the rear front nor the destabilization of air channels into individual bubbles that are important for practical applications.
 Our experiment is finally also reminiscent of the merging of liquid films coating counter-rotating cylinders.
-Many works have been focused on the cusp profile of the interface (Joseph et al. 1991; Courrech du Pont &

-Eggers 2020) that precedes air entrainment as the rotation velocity of the cylinders is increased (Lorenceau et al. 2003).
-The regime of low rotating velocity has nevertheless received less attention and might be close to our configuration and lead to a steady instability We thus hope our experimental results will motivate further theoretical and numerical studies and experiments in close configurations to address these challenging questions.
+Many works have been focused on the cusp profile of the interface (Joseph et al. 1991; Courrech du Pont & Eggers 2020) that precedes air entrainment as the rotation velocity of the cylinders is increased (Lorenceau, Restagno & Quéré 2003).
+The limit of low rotation velocity has nevertheless received less attention.
+This regime might be close to our configuration and lead to a steady instability.
+We thus hope our experimental results will motivate further theoretical and numerical studies and experiments in similar configurations to address these challenging questions.